Restaurant Fire Suppression Maintenance

 Insurance compliance record..
 Many commercial property and liability carriers require proof of current semi-annual service; without it, a grease-fire claim can be denied even if the system performed correctly.

-Top restaurant fire suppression system inspection violations in Long Beach
+Top restaurant fire suppression maintenance violations in Long Beach

 Fire suppression system not current — cited in 5% of Long Beach inspections, making it the single most common fire-code violation found in the city's restaurant corridors.